All is well that ends well… well, not so much. Sometimes the process is as important as the results.

 While good project management reaps benefits in terms of better team collaboration, efficient planning, accurate scheduling, accurate forecasting, etc., process management proves to be beneficial with increased efficiency, productivity, cost-effectiveness, etc.

 Project management tends to be more flexible and changeable.
 With every new project, you can play with the resources, and finances for the best results.
 Process management, however, is more rigid.
-Since it involves optimization of existing processes, there is less room for incorporating new strategies, etc.
+Since it involves the optimization of existing processes, there is less room for incorporating new strategies, etc.

 How Can Projects Become Processes?